cbaldassano/MVPA-Decoding/README.txt

 % bold: numvox x timepoints
 % stimuli: timepoints x 1 label vector, with distinct categories labeled 1,2,...
 %   These should have already been shifted to account for hemodynamic lag
+%   No-stimuli timepoints should be labeled 0 (for use in voxel selection)
 % NUM_RUNS, TRS_PER_RUN: number of independent runs and length of each
 %     If you want to leave out multiple runs together (e.g. if it takes multiple runs
-%     to display all categories) then this should be the number of length of the pseudoruns
+%     to display all categories) then this should be the number and length of the pseudoruns
 % trainingStimuli: the set of labels for training (same key as stimuli vector)
 % trainingCategories: the classes of the training stimuli, labeled 1,2,...
 (NOT the same as stimuli vector)
 % testing Stimuli: the set of labels for testing (same key as stimuli vector)